Did I call it, or what?

 Moreover, there's no reason to believe that the 25 mph speed limit would "punish" drivers with more ticketing.
 At the recent committee hearing Ald.
 La Spata said that New York and Boston brought down crash numbers by simply reducing the speed limit, without major enforcement or infrastructure changes.
 "We should not expect to see [Chicago police] officers acting any differently," he said.

 It's also important to point out that while it's critical to make sure traffic enforcement policies are fair to communities of color, it's also crucial to ensure that traffic violence isn't disproportionately impacting them.
-According to Chicago Department of Transportation data, while Black residents make up about 30 percent of Chicago's population, around two-thirds of people killed in crashes here are Black.
+According to Chicago Department of Transportation data, while Black residents make up about 30 percent of Chicago's population, almost two-thirds of people killed in crashes here are Black.

 Given the above statistics, and the evidence that we have from peer cities that lowering the speed limit dramatically reduces serious and fatal crashes, it would be a racial injustice for Chicago to not follow suit.